-Power – In Storage Pod 5.0 we qualified and now use the EVGA SuperNOVA 750 G1 Power Supply.
+Power: In Storage Pod 5.0 we qualified and now use the EVGA SuperNOVA 750 G1 Power Supply.
 This reduces the cost of the power supply component by nearly 50%.
-There are two Power Supplies, each with there own wiring harness.
+There are two power supplies, each with their own wiring harness.
 We modularized each wiring harness into two assemblies.
 The first assembly, the pigtail, goes from the power supply to a 20- or 24-pin Molex connector and the second assembly goes from the Molex connector to the individual backplanes.
 To use an alternate power supply, you replace the pigtail assembly so it has the correct connections for the given power supply.
 The specifications for these cables are listed later in this post.

 |Missed it by that much!

-Storage Pods on their rails have always been almost 7 inches high, a snug fit into a 4U space which is 7 inches high.
-During the 5.0 design Scrum, we first designed the lids to use thumbscrews to secure the covers.
+Storage Pods on their rails have always been almost seven inches high, a snug fit into a 4U space which is seven inches high.
+During the 5.0 design scrum, we first designed the lids to use thumbscrews to secure the covers.
 Using thumbscrews meant we had to use 20 gauge steel for the covers.
 We discovered that when we stacked multiple 5.0 Storage Pods in a rack, they were too snug.
 The thicker cover added too much height.
-To solve the problem, slide and latch covers made of 24 gauge steel were designed, built, and tested – they worked.
+To solve the problem, slide and latch covers made of 24 gauge steel were designed, built, and tested—they worked.
 They secured the covers, were easier to install and remove, and were less expensive.
 And yes, we could now stack multiple Storage Pods in a rack.

-Fans – About a year ago, we took a group of Storage Pods and removed the 3 fans at the end, leaving just three middle fans to cool the unit.
-We placed these pods into production and monitored the temperature of the hard drives utilizing the SMART stats we take each day.
+Fans: About a year ago, we took a group of Storage Pods and removed the three fans at the end, leaving just three middle fans to cool the unit.
+We placed these Pods into production and monitored the temperature of the hard drives utilizing the SMART stats we take each day.
 Nothing changed, as the drives stayed cool and didn’t fail at higher rates.
-In Storage Pod 5.0 we only use 3 fans which are now thinner (25mm vs 38mm) and lower in power than before.
-We also created a “Fan Module” to hold all three fans in one bracket.
-After removing the covers, it takes just 2 screws to remove the new fan module.
+In Storage Pod 5.0 we only use three fans which are now thinner (25mm vs. 38mm) and lower in power than before.
+We also created a “fan module” to hold all three fans in one bracket.
+After removing the covers, it takes just two screws to remove the new fan module.
 This speeds up assembly and reduces downtime during replacement of a failed fan.
 It also lowers the overall cost of the chassis.

-Rails – Or should we say tool-less rails.
-We redesigned the rails to be tool-less as you can see in below.
-They are easier to install and remove, and are less expensive to manufacturer then the previous type of rails.
+Rails: Or should we say, tool-less rails.
+We redesigned the rails to be tool-less as you can see below.
+They are easier to install and remove, and are less expensive to manufacture then the previous type of rails.
 Here are the specifications if you’d like to make yourself a pair.

 What We Didn’t Change

-We also did not change the 5-port backplanes.
+We also did not change the five-port backplanes.
 The SATA 3 (6 Gbit/s) backplane speed provides the throughput needed at the right price, so there was no need to change or upgrade this item.
 If there is a place for improvement, it is the PCIe bus.
-Our current PCIe x2 SATA cards utilize 1 PCIe lane for 2 SATA ports.
+Our current PCIe x2 SATA cards utilize one PCIe lane for two SATA ports.
 We are looking at different strategies to remove this last potential bottleneck.